Upper-second or first class degree in History or related discipline.

 Information for international students

 Attendance in Dundee is not required for this course and overseas students may study from home.
 Fluency in written English is particularly important.
-Currently the requirement is IELTS of 6.5 (or equivalent), if a student's first language is not English.
+Please see website for full entry requirements.

 Fees and funding